omarbenjdida97/ygo-3d-viewer/README.md

 ```

 2. Install Dependencies

 ```
 npm install
 ```
 3. Proxies

-if for whatever reason cards don't load for you, you might need to use a local proxy
+if for whatever reason cards don't load for you, you might need to use a local proxy.

 just create a .env file in the root dir and include this line:

 ```